moja-global/About_moja_global/Contributing/How-to-Assign-a-Version.md

 Most moja global tools are platforms combined with modules.
 This results in many dependencies which in turn require tight version control without losing flexibility.

-moja global projects use a Vincent Driessen's [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) and therefore moja global uses the [related versioning system](https://datasift.github.io/gitflow/Versioning.html).
-Since science documents also need to be included in the versioning system we bump up the versions when science changes, as explained below.
+moja global projects use Vincent Driessen's [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) and therefore moja global uses the [related versioning system](https://datasift.github.io/gitflow/Versioning.html).
 More eleborate discussion can be found [in the on-line discussion of SemVer](https://github.com/semver/semver/issues/323).

 The Standard Format for the version number consists of 3 indicators (MAJOR.MINOR.PATCH) and is only assigned at the moment the version is released.
 For work in progress a label is used as a placeholder.